fmaranflorentino/reactjs-study-references/hooks/useEffect.md

 `useEffect` is a hook that overcames lifecycles functions (componentDidUpdate and go on...).

-Bellow you a simple example of the use of useEffect hook.
+Bellow you can see a simple example of the use of useEffect hook.

 ```js
 import React, { useState, useEffect } from "react";